 Who will get the vaccine first?

-When a vaccine does become available, it is likely that it will be offered first to those who are most vulnerable to COVID-19: those in the shielding group, for example, or the elderly.
+When a vaccine does become available – and it’s looking likely that the BioNTech/Pfizer one could become available at the end of 2020/early 2021 – it is likely that it will be offered first to those who are most vulnerable to COVID-19: those in care homes, for example, and the elderly.

 It is also likely to be offered as a priority to healthcare professionals and people working in care homes – to try to stop them spreading the infection.